Application to present at the 2026 AJEC Research Symposium is OPEN.

 Application process

 Applications are now open for potential presenters.
-To apply, please submit an abstract of your research paper that is relevant to the overall theme and one or more of the three streams.
+To apply, please submit an abstract of your research paper that is relevant to the overall theme and one or more of the four streams.
 Successful applicants will be asked either to present, or present and publish in the Australasian Journal of Early Childhood.

-Please note: while authors may be named on up to three papers, they will only be able to present on a maximum of two papers.
+Please note: While authors may be named on up to three papers, they will only be able to present on a maximum of two papers.

 Submission requirements